GuardianOfGods/unity-mobile-optimization/README.md

 # unity-mobile-optimization
 - 👋 **Hi there, I'm HoangVanThu**.
 This topic is about some ways to optimize your games on mobile platform.
 I hope it's helpful to you and good luck 🍀
+- The article has been synthesized from various sources on the internet.
+If you find any inaccuracies or have any questions about the content, please submit an issue or provide direct feedback to me.

 **Table of optimization contents:**
 - [Programing](#Programing)